Key points

 Guarantor personal loans

-Before taking out a guarantor loan, it’s important to keep in mind the responsibility the guarantor is taking on, and the potential impact this could have on your relationship if you default on the loan.
+Before taking out a guarantor loan, it’s essential to consider the responsibility the guarantor is assuming and the potential impact this could have on your relationship if you, the borrower, default on the loan.

 No interest loans

 The No Interest Loan Scheme (NILS) is an initiative of Good Shepherd Microfinance and the Federal Government.
-It allows people to access up to $1,500 for essential goods and services to be repaid over 12 to 18 months with no interest and no fees.
+It allows people to access up to $2,000 for essential goods and services or $3,000 for a bond/rent in advance, council rates, or natural disaster recovery to be repaid up to 2 years with no interest or fees.

 Borrow from family or friends